joshbegley/nyt-latest/README.md

 `Sure, there are bigger milestones than a sixth birthday.
 But the New York Liberty’s trunk-shaking mascot isn’t one to miss a chance to party.`\
 https://www.nytimes.com/2026/06/16/style/ellie-elephant-new-york-liberty-mascot-birthday.html

-**2 People Shot at a Hospital in Wilmington, Del., Police Say**\
+**One Dead and Another Hurt in Shooting at Hospital in Wilmington, Del.**\
-`Officials urged the public to avoid the area around Wilmington Hospital, a major trauma center.`\
+`The police are still searching for the shooter, but an earlier lockdown at Wilmington Hospital has been lifted.`\
 https://www.nytimes.com/2026/06/16/us/wilmington-delaware-hospital-shooting.html

 **Ossoff: A Cross-Ideological 2028 Dark Horse**\